Voice Search Optimization: How to Improve Your Visibility in 2026

 5. Use natural, conversational language

-Write like people talk, not like they type.
+Write as people speak, not as they type.
 This means:

 • Using contractions (we're, you'll, can't)